Different Types of Glands in the Human Body & their Functions

 types of glands

 Exocrine secretion is sent out of the gland through a duct.
-But the secretion of the endocrine glands is collected by the blood flowing through.
+However, the secretion of the endocrine glands is collected by the blood flowing through.

 • These glands secrete their contents into a particular region of the body.